Skip to content

 • Automation expansion.
 DCAA has signaled investment in audit automation tools to handle routine tasks.
 Automated tools process data faster than human auditors, potentially flagging anomalies in your billing data, timekeeping records, or indirect rate trends without a human reviewer ever opening your file.

 The worst outcome for contractors is complacency.
 Fewer DCAA employees does not mean less oversight.
 FY2024 results suggest the opposite: fewer auditors, record audit exceptions.
 DCAA’s tools are getting sharper.
-The contractors who invest in audit readiness now are the ones who benefit from the reorganization.
-The ones who assume less staffing means less scrutiny face the consequences of that assumption.
+Invest in audit readiness now: reconcile your indirect rates, close your timekeeping gaps, and confirm your hub assignment in writing before your next submission.

 Frequently Asked Questions